Home » Lunch/Dinner » Easy Crockpot Salsa Chicken (4 Ingredients)

 Can I use chicken thighs?

 Definitely!
 Just start checking for doneness around hour 3 so they don’t get overcooked.
+They’re great in slow cookers and Mexican recipes.
+I use chicken thighs for shredded chicken in my Chicken Tortilla Soup!

 How To Keep Chicken From Drying Out In The Crockpot